alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record_example.md

-## The entry/item/record relationship
+## The relationship between entries, items and records

-An **entry** expresses an update to a register.
-For example, using the `GET /entries` endpoint for the `country` register will return all entries there have ever been to that register.
-The very [first entry to the `country` register](https://country.register.gov.uk/entries/1.json) introduced an update for the **key** ‘SU’, corresponding to the country of the USSR.
+Registers are made up of:

+entries
+items
+records

+Entries contain metadata about what and when data has changed.

-Each entry in a register has a relationship with one **item**, which contains actual data.
-This relationship is expressed through the **item hash**, which addresses to a specific item. **Records** are identifiable by keys and correspond to the latest entry for a particular key, as indicated by the entry number.
+Each entry in a register has a relationship with one item, which contains data.
+An item is connected to an entry with an item hash.

+Records represent things that change over time.
+Records are identifiable by keys and correspond to the latest entry for a particular key, as indicated by the entry number.

 ### A worked example

 The `country` register, and one of its keys, ‘CI’, provides a useful example.

-Using the `GET /items/{item-hash}` endpoint on the [90th entry to the `country` register](https://country.register.gov.uk/entries/90.json) returns the item, which reveals that the `official-name` field for this entry is “The Republic of Cote D’Ivoire”.
-Looking much later, the [207th entry to the `country` register](https://country.register.gov.uk/entries/207.json)  also relates to the key ‘CI’.
-However, this time the item hash addresses to an item that reveals that the `official-name` field for the corresponding item is “The Republic of Côte D’Ivoire”, and has a correction to an accent above the ‘o’.
+Using the `GET /items/{item-hash}` endpoint on the [90th entry to the `country` register](https://country.register.gov.uk/entries/90.json) returns the item, which reveals that the `official-name` field for this entry is ‘The Republic of Cote D’Ivoire’.

+The more recent [207th entry to the `country` register](https://country.register.gov.uk/entries/207.json) also relates to the key ‘CI’.
+However, this time the item hash addresses to an item that reveals that the `official-name` field for the corresponding item is ‘The Republic of Côte D’Ivoire’.
+The change to the accent above the ‘o’ required a new entry to the register.
-Following the example above, using the `GET /records/{key}` endpoint for ‘CI’ [indicates the later spelling](https://country.register.gov.uk/records/CI.json) (“The Republic of Côte D’Ivoire”), because the record currently corresponds to the 207th entry to the `country` register, which is more recent than the 90th entry.

-Using the `GET /records/{key}` endpoint, where `{key}` is ‘CI’, [returns the record for ‘CI’, where the data is presented with the item already resolved](https://country.register.gov.uk/records/CI/.json).
-That is, the data is expressed as a function of the latest entry, which in this case is the 207th.
-Using the `GET /records/{key}/entries` endpoint, where `{key}` is again ‘CI’, [returns both the 90th and the 207th entries](https://country.register.gov.uk/records/CI/entries.json).

-To summarise this:

-* entries contain metadata about what and when data has changed
-* items contain actual data
-* item hashes are unique for given items, and link given items and entries
-* records correspond to the latest entry for a particular key

-> Warning: if the key 'CI' is updated in a future entry to the `country` register, this example will be partially obsolete
+Using the `GET /records/{key}` endpoint will return the most recent entry.
+For example, 'GET /records/CI` returns the 207th entry.

+Using the `GET /records/CI/entries` endpoint will return both the 90th and the 207th entries.
+Using the `GET /entries` endpoint will return all the entries there have ever been.